GAUGE

 Sound 8

-Gauge is extremely simple to play, but that is exactly why it is so addictive.
-Anyone can instantly learn how to play the game, but to achieve the big scores requires focus and concentration.
-This is easier said than done with the game actively trying to break your concentration and mess with your eyes.
-The psychedelic visuals can cause quite an eye strain so this is a game best played in short bursts, but overall it is a lot of fun.
+Gauge is extremely simple to play, but that is precisely why it is so addictive.
+Anyone can instantly learn how to play the game, but achieving the big scores requires focus and concentration.
+This is easier said than done, as the game actively tries to break your concentration and mess with your eyes.
+The psychedelic visuals can cause quite an eye strain, so this game is best played in short bursts, but overall, it is a lot of fun.

-Gameplay: Very simple, but surprisingly addictive and challenging.
+Gameplay: Gauge is very simple but surprisingly addictive and challenging.

-Graphics: Extremely psychedelic and definitely not recommended for anyone with an epileptic condition
+Graphics: The visuals are incredibly psychedelic and not recommended for anyone with an epileptic condition.

-Sound: The electronic music and sound effects fits the game perfectly
+Sound: The electronic music and sound effects fit the game perfectly

 Summary 8.0 Great